-What is a call handler?
+What is an ICC call handler?

 - Manage a variety of calls from a wide range of different patients